Court to order psychiatric evaluation for Moransit

-SEBRING – Prosecutors are asking a judge to appoint a psychiatrist to determine the mental state of a woman as she allegedly drowned her 5-year-old son in Avon Park.
+SEBRING — Prosecutors are asking a judge to appoint a psychiatrist to determine the mental state of a woman who allegedly drowned her 5-year-old son in Avon Park.

 Defense lawyer Darryl R. Smith of Orlando notified the court on Jan.
 11 that he will use an insanity defense to protect his client, Philletta Breanna Moransit, from a long prison sentence.
 An insanity defense argues, for whatever reason, the defendant did not know right from wrong at the time of the crime.